Azumaya loci of skein algebras: Introduction

 \subsection{Plan of the paper}

 In Section \ref{sec_skein}, we review the results stated in Subsection \ref{sec_background}, mainly the Chebyshev-Frobenius morphism, the Azumaya locus, the theory of Poisson orders and the WRT representations.
-In the genus one case, the skein algebra is particularly simple: a classical result of Gelca-Frohman \cite{FG00} and Sallenave \cite{Sallenave} asserts that $\skein(\Sigma_1)$ is isomorphic to a subalgebra of a quantum torus.
-Using this result, we will obtain a complete classification of every weight indecomposable modules of $\skein(\Sigma_1)$ in Theorem \ref{theorem_genusone} thus solving Problem \ref{problem_classification} in this case.
-Sections \ref{sec_category} and \ref{sec_representations} are devoted to the study of the skein representations derived from non semi-simple TQFTs.
+Sections \ref{sec_category} and \ref{sec_representations} are devoted to the study of the skein representations derived from non-semisimple TQFTs.
 In the original construction in \cite{BCGPTQFT}, the authors considered $A$ to be a root of unity of even order, whereas our paper is concerned about odd roots of unity, so we will need to adapt the construction in \cite{BCGPTQFT} to our setting.
-In Section \ref{sec_category} we describe the category underlying the construction of these non semi-simple TQFTs and in Section \ref{sec_representations} we construct the skein representations derived from these TQFTs and prove Theorem \ref{theorem2}.
-In Section \ref{sec_MCG} we give a simple alternative construction of the representations of the Torelli groups arising in non semi-simple TQFTs.
-In Section \ref{sec_onedim} we prove Corollary \ref{coro2}.
-In Section \ref{sec_opensurfaces} we extend the previous results to open surfaces.
+In Section \ref{sec_category} we describe the category underlying the construction of these non-semisimple TQFTs and in Section \ref{sec_representations} we construct the skein representations derived from these TQFTs and prove Theorem \ref{theorem2}.
+In Section \ref{sec_opensurfaces} we extend the previous results to open surfaces and prove Theorem \ref{theorem_opensurfaces}.
+In Section \ref{sec_MCG} we give a simple alternative construction of the representations of the Torelli groups arising in non-semisimple TQFTs.
+In Section \ref{sec_onedim} we prove Theorems \ref{coro2} and \ref{theorem_central_intro}.
 In the appendices, we prove some technical results concerning the multiplicity modules and $6j$-symbols in the category of representations of the unrolled quantum group.

-\textit{Acknowledgments.} The authors thank S.Baseilhac, D.Calaque, F.Costantino, M. De Renzi, J. March\'e, T.L\^e and R.Santharoubane for valuable conversations.
+\textit{Acknowledgments.} The authors thank S.Baseilhac, D.Calaque, F.Costantino, R.Detcherry, M. De Renzi, C.Frohman, J. March\'e, T.L\^e and R.Santharoubane for valuable conversations and the anonymous referee for her/his careful analysis and important suggestions which improved the quality and exactness of the paper.
 J.K. acknowledges support from the Japanese Society for Promotion of Sciences, from the Centre National de la Recherche Scientifique and from the European Research Council (ERC DerSympApp) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 768679).
 Part of this paper was accomplished while he was hosted by Waseda University.
-H.K. was supported by JSPS KAKENHI Grant Number JP22K20342.
+H.K. was supported by JSPS KAKENHI Grant Numbers JP22K20342, JP23K12976.